MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 The remote access solution offered by application proxy and Microsoft Entra ID support several security benefits customers may take advantage of, including:

 * **Authenticated access**.
 Application proxy is best suited to publish applications with [pre-authentication](./application-proxy-security.md#authenticated-access) to ensure that only authenticated connections hit your network.
-No traffic is allowed to pass through the App Proxy service to your on-premises environment without a valid token for applications published with pre-authentication.
+No traffic is allowed to pass through the application proxy service to your on-premises environment without a valid token for applications published with pre-authentication.
 Pre-authentication, by its very nature, blocks a significant number of targeted attacks, as only authenticated identities can access the backend application.
 * **Conditional Access**.
 Richer policy controls can be applied before connections to your network are established.
 With Conditional Access, you can define restrictions on the traffic that you allow to hit your backend application.
 You create policies that restrict sign-ins based on location, the strength of authentication, and user risk profile.
 As Conditional Access evolves, more controls are being added to provide additional security such as integration with Microsoft Defender for Cloud Apps.
 Defender for Cloud Apps integration enables you to configure an on-premises application for [real-time monitoring](./application-proxy-integrate-with-microsoft-cloud-application-security.md) by leveraging Conditional Access to monitor and control sessions in real-time based on Conditional Access policies.
 * **Traffic termination**.
 All traffic to the backend application is terminated at the application proxy service in the cloud while the session is re-established with the backend server.
 This connection strategy means that your backend servers are not exposed to direct HTTP traffic.
 They are better protected against targeted DoS (denial-of-service) attacks because your firewall isn't under attack.
 * **All access is outbound**.
 The application proxy connectors only use outbound connections to the application proxy service in the cloud over ports 80 and 443.
 With no inbound connections, there's no need to open firewall ports for incoming connections or components in the DMZ.
 All connections are outbound and over a secure channel.